Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab2-2.md

-## Lab 2.2: Explore and Verify the Containerized Recommendation service in Azure Container Apps using Local Miyagi UI.
+## Lab 2.2: Explore and Verify the Containerized Recommendation service in Azure Container App using Local Miyagi UI.

+In this Lab, you'll be exploring and verifying the automated Containerized Recommendation service in Azure Container App.

 ### Task 1: Verify the Recommendation service running in the Container App by Personalizing.